PrintMakerLab/mks-wifi-plugin/README.md

 Or you can ask a question in our [Telegram group](https://t.me/mks_wifi_plugin_reception).

+## Contributing

+Draft repository is a community project.
+We invite your participation through issues and pull requests!
+You can peruse the [contributing guidelines][Contributing].

 ## Translation ##

 To create new translation, or improve existing one, please check [automatic translation guide](https://github.com/PrintMakerLab/mks-wifi-plugin/wiki/Automatic-Translation) or [manual translation guide](https://github.com/PrintMakerLab/mks-wifi-plugin/wiki/Manual-Translation).

+## Developer Certificate of Origin (DCO)

+Please checkout the Developer Certificate of Origin (DCO) and sign-off all you commits before sending pull requests.
+For any code changes to be accepted, the DCO must be signed.

+To sign-off commits see this[this guide][HOWTO].

 ## Funding ##
  The development of this plugin can be sponsored via [Paypal](https://www.paypal.me/paulhelgeson "https://www.paypal.me/paulhelgeson") or [Yoomoney](https://yoomoney.ru/to/410012506859451)